brisklm/basic-coin-prediction-node/README.md

 # Basic Price Prediction Node

-This repository provides an example [Allora network](https://docs.allora.network/) worker node, designed to offer price predictions.
-The primary objective is to demonstrate the use of a basic inference model running within a dedicated container, showcasing its integration with the Allora network infrastructure to contribute valuable inferences.
+This repository provides an example [Allora network](https://docs.allora.network/) worker node, designed to offer log-return predictions for SOL over a 24h horizon to align with Competition 16.
+It includes an automatic evaluation and optimization loop with zero manual code edits required.

 ## Components

 - **Worker**: The node that publishes inferences to the Allora chain.
+- **Auto-optimizer**: Evaluates predictions with ZPTAE-like scoring and retrains/tunes automatically, then commits/pushes updated model artifacts.
 - **Inference**: A container that conducts inferences, maintains the model state, and responds to internal inference requests via a Flask application.
 This node operates with a basic linear regression model for price predictions.
 - **Updater**: A cron-like container designed to update the inference node's data by daily fetching the latest market information from the data provider, ensuring the model stays current with new market trends.